Kennedy family: Continued public service

-In the 2020s, three Kennedy family members were serving as U.S. ambassadors or envoys.
-Victoria Reggie Kennedy, second wife of Ted Kennedy, was named in 2021 by President Biden as U.S. ambassador to Austria.
+In the 2020s, three Kennedy family members served as U.S. ambassadors or envoys.
+Victoria Reggie Kennedy, second wife of Ted Kennedy, was named in 2021 by President Joe Biden as U.S. ambassador to Austria.
 Caroline Kennedy, daughter of President Kennedy, was named in 2022 by President Biden as U.S. ambassador to Australia; she previously served as U.S. ambassador to Japan under President Barack Obama.
 In the same year, Joseph P. Kennedy III was named by President Biden as U.S. special envoy to Northern Ireland.